 Spirit of Snohomish County Breakfast

 2014 Spirit of Snohomish County Award Winners pose with Dr. Dennis G. Smith (left), president and CEO of United Way of Snohomish County.
-(Back Row L-R): Laura Byers and Toraya Miller of Coastal Community Bank, Sarri Gilman, Paul Schubert with IAM District 751.
+(Back Row L-R): Laura Byers and Toraya Miller of Coastal Community Bank, Sarri Gillman, Paul Schubert with IAM District 751.
 Kim Tran and Kay Field are in front.

 At United Way’s Spirit of Snohomish County Breakfast each year, we continue our tradition of recognizing individuals and organizations who are truly helping to improve people’s lives in Snohomish County.
 Spirit of Snohomish County Awards are presented to those who actively work for the betterment of our community and inspire others to serve.
 Nominations are submitted in June and reviewed by teams of volunteers.

 Reeves/Sievers Founders' Award – Sarri Gilman

 J.A.
 Reeves and Roy Sievers were very active in the creation and growth of our United Way.
 The Reeves/Sievers Founders’ Award is given to recognize a lifetime of community service and the spirit of philanthropy.

 Sarri Gilman has provided outstanding nonprofit leadership in Snohomish County for the past twenty years.
 She founded Cocoon House in Everett and served as its executive director for ten years.
 Cocoon House has been Snohomish County’s only resource exclusively serving homeless and at-risk youth ages 13-17, and has received national recognition as a best practice program for working with this population.